The Not Too Small Print

 2.13 We are unable to refund fees for sessions not taken due to illness, absence or where the Nursery is forced to close due to circumstances beyond our control.
-See section 3 of this agreement.
+(See addendum for COVID-19 information)

 2.14 The Nursery reserves the right to charge interest on late fees at the rate of 2% above the Bank of England base rate.
 For re-presented cheques a minimum charge of £25 will be made.
 Children may be excluded from the Nursery if fees remain outstanding beyond 14 days from their due date.

-2.17 Because of the staffing and resource requirements as laid down by Ofsted, children who are collected after the agreed time (1.00 p.m. or 6.00 p.m.) will incur a late collection charge.
-The current charges are posted on the parent notice board.
+2.17 Because of the staffing and resource requirements as laid down by Ofsted, children who are collected after the agreed time may incur a late collection charge.

 2.18 Discounts are available for siblings in the Nursery.
 The discount is provided to the older child and remains in place until the older child leaves.
 The rate of this discount will be 5% for each additional child.
 Discounts are also available for full time bookings at a rate of 5% from the monthly fee.
-A further discount of 2.5% is provided to employees of the NHS, Legal and General and American Express.
+A discount of 2.5% is provided to employees of the NHS, Legal and General and American Express.
 The maximum discount available under any circumstances is 5%.
 Discount rates are subject to change with 4 weeks notice.

-3.1 You may end this agreement by giving eight weeks written notice, except full time bookings which require twelve weeks notice.
-No specific reason for ending the agreement needs to be given, although naturally we would wish to understand the reason for the termination.
+3.1 You may end this agreement by giving eight weeks written notice.
+No specific reason for ending the agreement needs to be given, although naturally we would wish to understand the reason.

-3.2 Specifically, you may end this agreement with immediate effect if (1) we have breached any of our obligations under this agreement and we have not or cannot put right that breach within a reasonable period of being requested to do so (2) we change any of the terms and conditions in an unreasonable manner.
+3.2 Specifically, you may end this agreement with immediate effect if (1) we have breached any of our obligations under this agreement and we have not or cannot put right that breach within a reasonable period of being requested to do so (2) we change any of the terms and conditions unreasonably.